 - fostering an ongoing dialogue between faculty and staff that design and support active learning spaces

-Participation in the community is voluntary.
-If you would like to be included on future correspondences including upcoming events and classroom updates, please fill out a sign up form.
+Participation in the community is voluntary and is facilitated via the ALC canvas page.
+If you would like to stay connected to upcoming events, online resources for teaching, and active learning news, sign up through the canvas page.
 If you have an questions or ideas, email the Active Learning Community leadership: